 8 easy tips for your plant care routine

 Plants are friends!
-They turn our home into a green oasis, produce fresh, clean air, and spread good mood.
+They turn our home into a green oasis, produce fresh, clean air, and spread a good mood.
 Don’t think you have a green thumb?
 With these 8 tips, you will become a master of indoor plants.

 1. Everything in flow

 What’s the most common mistake people make in their home garden?
 Giving plants too much water.
-Although this is well-intentioned, too much water can make the soil moldy and, in the worst case scenario, even drown the plants.
+Although this is well-intentioned, too much water can make the soil moldy and, in the worst-case scenario, even drown the plants.
 The trick?
 Don't water by eye, but by feeling — stick your finger into the soil and check whether it is still slightly damp or already dry.
 Alternatively, you can use watering sticks that change from blue to white as soon as the soil dries out.
-Upcycling tip: You can use the cooled water from cooking pasta or potatoes to water plants.
+Upcycling tip: You can use cooled water from cooking pasta or potatoes to water plants.
 This contains nutrients and saves the environment.

 2. Spray some love

 Many plants enjoy a regular shower with a spray bottle — especially in winter when the air is dry.
 It is best not to spray directly on the leaves, but rather to create a kind of spray mist around the plant.
 Refreshing!

 3. Spot On

 Plants carry out photosynthesis, and for this they need light.
 Some need more, some less.
 It is always worth asking about the light conditions the plant needs when buying it.
 Haven’t got any information or were given a plant as a present?
 There are three basic rules: Pale, yellow or curling leaves mean your plant doesn’t get enough light, brown tips can indicate that the air is too dry, and yellow spots, as well as unusually growing shoots, hint that the plant needs more sun.
 If you discover any of these signs, then it’s time to find a new place for the plant.

 4. It’s all about the pot